rounaksingh/faltu/README.md

 # faltu
-The project is a Beginner's level libusb program for sending and receiving SCSI commands to USB mass storage device that is USB flash drive.
-The program uses libusb for communicating with the USB device in USB layer.
-It implement the SCSI command library from the LUFA Library by Dean Camera, and Petit FATfs by ChaN.
-Now the aim of this program is to provide a beginner with basic knowledge of libusb(USB), SCSI commands and FAT filesystem for communicating with a USB flash drive, here communicating means reading, writing a file or folder in the USB flash drive.
-As a beginner I myself, while implementing a file reading project, experienced a lot of problems, since the three USB, SCSI commands and FAT filesystem are totally exclusive topics.
+The project is a **Beginner's level libusb program for sending and receiving SCSI commands to USB mass storage device** that is USB flash drive.
+The program uses **libusb** for communicating with the USB device in USB layer.
+It implement the SCSI command library from the **LUFA Library by Dean Camera**, and **FATfs by ChaN**.
+Now the aim of program is to provide a beginner with basic knowledge of libusb(USB), SCSI commands and FAT filesystem for communicating with a USB flash drive, here communicating means reading, writing a file or folder in the USB flash drive.
+As a beginner I myself, while implementing a file reading project, experienced a lot of problems, since the three USB, SCSI commands and FAT filesystem are totally exclusive topics, it is not easy job to mix them.

 So, finding information for all in one place(or thing) is rare.
-The one of the rare place(or thing) is book USB Mass Storage by Jan Axelson.
+The one of the rarest place(or destination of search engine journey) is book **USB Mass Storage by Jan Axelson**.
 The book is a Bible for a person learning "How to interface with USB Mass Storage"? though it has no information about interfacing libusb.
-For information about libusb, anyone can read the forums which contains huge amount of reading materials.
+For information about libusb, anyone can read the libusb forums which contains huge amount of reading materials.

 Let's start with some introduction to all the important things we need to learn about, before using the faltu...